-Black Cat Superstition
+Black Cats Superstition

 The black cat has made a deep impact in the history of the feline species.
 The color of these cats has triggered serious and strong emotions in humans throughout history.

-Feast of St. John
+Black Cats on Feast of St. John

 On mainland Europe black cats were associated with the devil himself during the Middle Ages.

 The Feast of St. John (June 24rth) was a particularly dangerous time for black cats.

 Black cats were on this evening rounded up and burnt alive on the bonfire.
 It was common belief that this was the evening witches from all over Europe had their gathering.

 It was also common belief that witches could transform themselves into cats.